strosek/bike-stations/README.md

 ## 🚀 Future improvements

-This project was created from scratch with a 4-hours coding time limit without much knowledege of the crates used.
+This project was created from scratch with a 4-hours coding time limit without much familiarity with the crates used.
 This left a lot to be done to bring the app to production quality.
 Among the most important improvements to be done are:

 - [ ] Improve error management, replace unwraps with the right pattern matching and error propagation.
 - [ ] HTTP error codes should be accurate and error messages expressive.
 - [ ] Better organization of database access objects, including pools and configuration.
-- [ ] Database limits should be in place with paging for GET, and setting a limit on how many ROWS can be inserted at once.
+- [ ] Database limits should be in place with paging for GET, and setting a limit for POST on how many rows can be inserted at once.
 - [ ] Proper logging and monitoring should be added.
 - [ ] Tests, and doctests.
 - [ ] Add documentation.